Holiday Booking Filter

 The functionality needs to fit within the current site design, as this isn't a major overhaul of the entire website.
 Additionally, it should be flexible enough to compliment any future changes to the pricing chart provided on the site.
 Lastly, it will be tested through mutlivariate testing rather than an extensive user testing, so there needs to be measurable KPIs and metrics attached.

-My solution provided organisation to the checklist that was provided, dividing the filter into separate sections of Month, Resort (aka Location), Number of Nights, and Accommodation type.
+My solution provided organization to the checklist that was provided, dividing the filter into separate sections of Month, Resort (aka Location), Number of Nights, and Accommodation type.
 This would allow the user to be able to filter their option up front using site specific options, rather than sifting through a long checklist which they needed to select and deselect accordingly

 Discussion with stakeholders lead to a more refined version of the design, focusing on the filter and not the rest of the content below.
 This would allow for easier attribution should any uplifts arise during A/B testing and would allow for a second A/B test to be made.
 Designs were done quickly, without much iteration, due to the new test every 2 weeks nature of RedEye CRO services.